 A table saw is one powerful piece of equipment.
 The table saw consist of a circular blade mounted on an arbor that is driven by an electrical motor.
 A table saw allows the user to cut wood on a flat table.
 There are three types of table saws.

-- Bench Top Table Saw – A bench top saw is the same as a portable table saw.
-These are nice because you can move them to the location your are working at and set them on top of a bench.
-The downside is they tend to lack power.
+Bench Top Table Saw – A benchtop saw is the same as a portable table saw or contractor saw.
+These are nice because you can move them to the location you are working at and set them on top of a bench.
 They will have the same amps or RPM, but the drive configuration is different.
 See the drive configuration down below.
+Plus a bench top table saw is harder to cut a larger piece of wood such as a large sheet of plywood.

-- Direct Drive Motors – These are linked directly to the blade and transfer all of the power to the blade.
-Personally with my experience and what I have heard these motors tend to wear out quickly compared to the Belt Drive Motors.
-I have a portable table saw and it has a direct drive motor and it still runs fine after six years.
+Direct Drive Motors – These are linked directly to the blade and transfer all of the power to the blade.
+People have said this type of set up wears out quicker compared to Belt Drive Motors.

 Table Saw Accessories